 - Preheat the oven to 350 degrees F. Line a baking sheet with parchment paper.
 In a large skillet over medium heat, saute onion, carrots, celery, pepper, and mushrooms with a pinch of salt and pepper until softened.
 Add the garlic and saute another minute longer.

-- In a large mixing bowl, combine the lentils, cooked vegetables, tomato paste, Worcestershire sauce, flax meal, parsley, salt, pepper, oats, and breadcrumbs.
+- In a large mixing bowl, combine the lentils, cooked vegetables, tomato paste, Worcestershire sauce, liquid smoke, flax meal, parsley, salt, pepper, oats, and breadcrumbs.
 Knee together until fully combined.

 - Form the dough into a “loaf” shape as shown in the pictures.